thunderbird89/esf/stories/story-knock-knock.md

 Four minutes and thirty-seven seconds.

-Major Tanaka Utsuho—"Okuu"—had been in her Talon's cockpit for over three hours, her flight suit recycling sweat, her hands steady on the controls despite the exhaustion.
+Major Tanaka Utsuho - "Okuu" - had been in her Talon's cockpit for over three hours, her flight suit recycling sweat, her hands steady on the controls despite the exhaustion.
 The Hell Ravens had lost three pilots over the siege.
 Three empty slots in the formation that would need to be filled by replacements who would never know the people who'd flown in those positions.

 Then HARBINGER's voice cut through every channel simultaneously.